EdOverflow/bugbounty-cheatsheet/cheatsheets/xss.md

 **AngularJS Template Injection based XSS**

-*For quick manual testing, run `angular.version` in your browser console to check a live target*
+*For manual verification on a live target, use `angular.version` in your browser console*

 **1.0.1 - 1.1.5** by [Mario Heiderich (Cure53)](https://twitter.com/0x6D6172696F)